sp4wn-owner/sp4wn_v1/README.md

 -bigger & better telepresence robots

-~potentially a cryptocurrency-based system using javascript frameworks (robot to robot payments using NFC?)
+~potentially a cryptocurrency-based system (robot to robot payments using NFC?)